KeilChris/ESK32-30105-Keil-Studio-Example/README.md

 This is an example project for the
 [Holtek ESK32-30105](https://www.holtek.com/page/tool-detail/dev_kit/sk/sk_32/ESK32-30105) based on the blank template in Keil Studio.
+The code calculates the first 150 prime numbers.
 It is set up to use the open-source Arm CMSIS Debugger.

 ## How to use